waynebunch/feathers-chat/README.md

 ** For those asking, these are needed to do this:  NodeJS and npm (included with node)

+I'm new to Git as well so bear with me...**

 Windows: https://nodejs.org/en/

 Linux: Available for all package managers I would imagine.
 Archlinux has it available in official repo.

-- FeathersJS Test Application Breakdown -
+#FeathersJS Test Application Breakdown

 Next I'm going to learn more ES6, Express, Node, and FeathersJS by breaking down a test app availale at: